LAHIRUAUTO/PSS_BDD/README.md

 #### Step Definition

-stepDefination file was maintained in the stepDefination package and the file includes all the Steps for the given test scenario.
+stepDefination files was maintained in the stepDefination package and the file includes all the Steps for the given test scenario.
+There are 2 step definition files maintained for IBE flow and payment confirmation process.
 This is where the selenium / JAVA code is executed as required for the test scenario.
 Test data will be provided to the test script as a data table from the feature file.
-Also the Hooker are maintained in this package and it's responsible for executing blocks of codes at the start and end of the scenario.
-These hookers are utilized to manage the browser instance, take screen captures, Generate the extent report and email it to relevant users.
+Also the Hooker are maintained in this package and it's responsible for executing blocks of codes at the start and end of the scenario. take screen captures, Attach screen captures to the extent report and email it to relevant users.
 Etc…

 #### Test Runner